HomeTechnologyArtificial IntelligenceWhat Is Artificial Intelligence: The Complete Guide

 That boundary between what AI does well and what it only appears to do well is the most important line to understand right now.

-The most rigorous independent measurement of AI progress across research, adoption, and policy is the Stanford HAI Annual AI Index, published each spring.
+The most rigorous independent tracking of AI progress across research, adoption, and policy is the Stanford HAI Annual AI Index, published each spring.